FreddyE1982/stsmoddergui/modules/basemod_wrapper/README.md

 ## Boot sequence and dependency handling

 `ensure_jpype()` is called as soon as the package is imported.
-If JPype is not present it is installed on the fly.
-The wrapper then downloads (or reuses) the BaseMod, ModTheSpire and StSLib jars into the module directory and launches the JVM with a sane default classpath.
+Behind the scenes this delegates to the currently active JVM backend – JPype by default, GraalPy when the experimental ``graalpy_runtime`` module is toggled on.
+Missing bridge dependencies are installed on the fly before the wrapper downloads (or reuses) the BaseMod, ModTheSpire and StSLib jars and launches the JVM with a sane default classpath.
 Consumers simply import and go – no manual setup of Java paths or environment variables.

 ## High level workflow